-A number of years ago, I was a youth pastor in a church that was surrounded by the homes of many poor families.
-The children used the church parking lot as a playground, and we spent time with them playing games and telling them about Jesus.
-I noticed that their parents never took them anywhere—they spent every day playing on our parking lot—so I planned a daycamp adventure for them.
+A number of years ago, I was a youth pastor in a church surrounded by the homes of many disadvantaged families.
+The children used our church parking lot as a playground and we spent time with them playing games and telling them about Jesus.
+I noticed their parents never took them anywhere—they spent every day playing on our parking lot—so I planned a daycamp adventure for them.
 MacDonald’s restaurant lent us a bus and driver, and Whistler Mountain ski hill, venue of the 2010 Winter Olympics, agreed to let us ride up the mountain on their cable car for free.

 On the day of the trip, about 40 children climbed onto the bus with a number of our leaders, and away we went.
 The kids were so excited, the bus ride alone was enough for them.
 We arrived at the mountain and got into the cable car, seven or eight children with a leader in each car, and their eyes became big as we left the ground and traveled up the mountain, forty to sixty meters in the air.

 When we reached the top, we hiked everywhere and threw snowballs from the snow left over from the winter.
 As we turned back toward the cable car, I saw big dark clouds coming, so I hurried the children back to the building at the top.
 We got back into the cars and started down the mountain again as the wind began to blow and lightning flashed.

 I was in the first car with eight children, and just as we reached the place highest above the ground, the cable car suddenly stopped.
 Rain and hail were falling heavily, thunder and lightning were all around us, and the wind was making the car sway back and forth violently, sixty meters in the air.